sripragnabitra/HandwrittenDigitsRecognition/README.md

 - **Training + Prediction time** capped at ~15 seconds per model
 - Accuracy measured on the 10,000-image MNIST test set
 - Models compared based on both performance and computation time
+- Altering the hyperparameters like the learning rate, pca component count, training set subset size, etc will change the model's performance.
+- I have used 15sec training time as the comparing feature.
+- Unlimited computational time will alter the accuracies of the models

 ## Obtained Accuracy Order
 From lowest to highest (typical for MNIST with given constraints):